Housing Vacancy Survey Report Q4 2019

-In a marked reversal from earlier in the year, the U.S. homeownership rate rose to 64.7 percent on a seasonally-adjusted basis in the third quarter of 2019, according to data from the Census Bureau’s Housing Vacancy Survey (HVS).
-While not a statistically significant change relative to rates from the prior quarter, the share of U.S. households owning their home is now at its highest since tenure rates changed course in 2016, after twelve years of declining homeownership.
-The share of households that rent their home, meanwhile, dipped to 35.3 percent.
+The U.S. homeownership rate increased slightly last quarter, by 0.1 percentage points to 64.8 percent, according to data from the Census Bureau’s Housing Vacancy Survey (HVS).
+While not a statistically significant change relative to rates from the prior quarter, the share of U.S. households owning their home is now at its highest since 2014.
+The share of households that rent their home, meanwhile, dipped to 35.2 percent.

 The graphics below display these updated statistics in the context of long-run trends in shares of owning and renting households.
 They also disaggregate tenure rates for subsets of the population by age, race, and income, to demonstrate how various groups experience changes in homeownership and rentership differently.